 This jump starter is built very solid and feels quality in the hands.
 This jump starter from DBPOWER claims to jump-start your vehicles with engine sizes of up to 6.5L for gas and 5.2L for diesel.

-In my testing, I had no problem jump-starting a 5.7L V8 engine on a truck in my friend’s garage.
+In my testing, I had no problem jump-starting a 5.7L V8 engine in a truck in my friend’s garage.
 I disconnected the battery (because the battery was good in this case) and connected the jump starter to the truck directly.
-The truck started without any hiccups so I think most cars will be fine too with this jump starter.
+The truck started without any hiccups.

-After my continues tests, it drained down to 53 percent.
-I also tested this jump starter on a 2008 F350 with a 6.8-liter V10 gasoline engine (and disconnected the battery from the truck) and it fired up right away.
+After my continued tests, it drained down to 53 percent.
+I also tested this jump starter on a 2008 F350 with a 6.8-liter V10 gasoline engine (disconnected the battery from the truck) and it fired up right away.

 Battery clamps on this jump starter are built solid with great clamping force and nice thick cables.
-Just keep in mind that the jump starter cables are always live (once connected to the battery pack).
+Keep in mind that the jump starter cables are always live (once connected to the battery pack).

 Note that this booster pack does not have any reverse polarity protection or short circuit protection.
 So if you connect this the wrong way, it is going to damage the car.